-Febrile neutropenia risk in patients with lymphoma treated with gemcitabine, dexamethasone, and cisplatin +/- rituximab: Intermediate
+Scenario 23: Diffuse large B-cell lymphoma (DLBCL) treated with gemcitabine, dexamethasone, and cisplatin with or without rituximab: Intermediate

-Intermediate risk\ based on low-quality evidence.
-Estimated pooled risk of FN for all patients receiving gemcitabine, dexamethasone, and cisplatin +/- rituximab is 15% (range: 3%-36%) based on low-quality evidence.
-The estimation of FN is challenging as most trials did not clearly detail myeloid growth factor use, relatively small study population with the exception of LY.12, and large number of studies not representative of an American population. \Carelon Guidelines currently treat gemcitabine, dexamethasone, and cisplatin +/- rituximab for treatment of lymphoma as a low-risk regimen.
+Intermediate risk based on low-quality evidence.
+Estimated pooled risk of febrile neutropenia for all patients receiving gemcitabine, dexamethasone, and cisplatin +/- rituximab is 15% (range: 3%-36%) based on low-quality evidence.
+The estimation of febrile neutropenia is challenging as most trials did not clearly detail myeloid growth factor use, relatively small study population with the exception of LY.12, and large number of studies not representative of an American population.